johnpevans/python_cybersecurity/README.md

  cat log_analyzer/original.log | grep 'password'| awk '{print$7}' > log_analyzer.txt
 ```

-However, I think that it might be better to use Python to clean the data and make it more presentable.
-Even prep the data for a CSV.
+This is why I decided that it might be better to use Python to clean the data and make a more readable report.
 There are a lot of things you could do with the information, which is why I appreciated the freedom that this exercise gave.
 For instance, I originally submitted the project with the following code:

 ```
 with open('log_analyzer/passcodes.txt', 'a') as write_log: